evolutics/kerek/README.md

 ## Features

-- Zero-downtime deployments for Docker Compose (`kerek deploy`).
+- Zero-downtime deployments for Docker Compose.
-- Distributing images over SSH instead of a registry (`kerek transfer-images`).
+- Distributing images over SSH instead of a registry.
-- Custom SSH config files for remote Docker instances (`kerek tunnel-ssh`).
+- Custom SSH config files for remote Docker instances.
 - Compatible with Docker and Podman.

 ## Setup